LedgerHQ/ragger/_sources/tutorial_screen.rst.txt

 the "info" button to the top left -, all this code becomes deprecated.

-That's why ``Ragger`` mimics the Stax SDK graphics library and provides :term:`Layout` and :term:`Use Case` (:term:`Page` will also come soon) classes that keep track of every interactive screen elements and expose meaningful methods to interact with them.
+That's why ``Ragger`` mimics the Flex/Stax SDK graphics library and provides :term:`Layout` and :term:`Use Case` (:term:`Page` will also come soon) classes that keep track of every interactive screen elements and expose meaningful methods to interact with them.